mdn/content/files/en-us/web/api/indexeddb_api/using_indexeddb/index.md

 ## Locale-aware sorting

 Mozilla has implemented the ability to perform locale-aware sorting of IndexedDB data in Firefox 43+.
-By default, IndexedDB didn’t handle internationalization of sorting strings at all, and everything was sorted as if it were English text.
+By default, IndexedDB didn't handle internationalization of sorting strings at all, and everything was sorted as if it were English text.
 For example, b, á, z, a would be sorted as:

 - a
 - b